Top 5 Old Coins Worth Money That You Can Find In Pocket Change

 NOTE: The values listed above for silver coins assume a silver bullion price of $20 per ounce.
 Silver coin values will be different when bullion prices are markedly lower or higher.

-Here’s my video with some tips for finding rare coins in your pocket change:
+Hope you enjoy my video filled with tips for finding rare coins in your pocket change:

 More About Old Coins Worth Money